 - Many stations in Anchorage and the Mat-Su have VHF capability only for working repeaters.
 There are a lot of low-elevation, low-gain antennas in use.
-It doesn’t take much to contact a mountaintop repeater.
-Working long distance ground-to-ground contacts requires takes more capability.
+Working long distance ground-to-ground contacts requires more capability.

 - The road-accessible parts of BP41 and BP51 are all low elevation.
-Unless you are going to tote around a 100′ tower you will have to make it work ground ground level.
+Unless you are going to tote around a 100′ tower you will have to make it work in the dirt.

-- All the roads look like the photo below: trees, trees, and more trees.
+- All the roads look like the photo below: trees, trees, and more (RF-absorbing) trees.

 On this trip I managed to activate both grids, but with only one or two contacts from each.
 There were some decent VHF stations in Big Lake that came in handy when they were on the air, and one or two in on the Anchorage hillside who could make the contact work.
 The route was success, but I was beginning to doubt the value of activating those two grids.
 Thoughts for the future turned to the Kenai Peninsula. . . .